 4. Don't think you shouldn’t shout about it

 Corporate certifications cost a lot.
 If you don’t add images for them in your professional email signatures, you’re not getting their full value.

 Whatever it achieves, the benefits are impossible to quantify if your contacts don’t know it’s there.
-That’s why you need to promote the certification with some kind of email signature image.
+That’s why you need to promote the certification with an email signature image.

 Trust and respect are hard to earn, especially over email where we might be divided by time, distance, tone and culture.
-What might seem like a reassuring statement to you might actually be disconcerting for a recipient.
+What might seem like a reassuring statement to you might be disconcerting to a recipient.

 However, email signature images displaying certifications can establish credibility visually and instantly.
 This can go a long way to building a strong business relationship.

 6. Do link certification images to a landing page

 Even though you have a certification image in your email signature, recipients might not know what it means.
 Earning a Chartered Institute of Marketing qualification in the UK might not translate to a Canadian or Indian audience for example.

 Linking the relevant image to a page from the official certifier helps people understand the certification and what it stands for.